 Share your stories in the comments below!

-Cantilever Bridge Distillery will feature a boutique hotel, a cocktail room, private events space, and distillery tours.
-It will open in Summer 2019.
+Cantilever Distillery + Hotel is opening January 2020 and features a boutique hotel, a cocktail room, private events space, and distillery tours.

 Local stakeholders and supporters Friday joined development partners to celebrate the launch of The Cantilever Hotel and Distillery – a 31-room boutique hotel, cocktail room and distillery.